Susan Welsand, The Chile Woman, grew her plant-propagating hobby into a full-time business.

 A family friend gave me some chickens after I bought a 4-acre farm in 2009, and it was off to the races from there.

 I have a background in business and look at everything from a profit perspective.
 When I got my chickens, I turned to the Internet to research, which put me in touch with local farmers who were already doing what I wanted to do.
-I now sell chickens, eggs and heritage-breed hogs through my website Ohio Pork and Poultry, Craigslist and Facebook.
-I also have a newsletter and blog.
-My online presence is like having a 24/7 salesperson.
-I raise products specifically for my customers.
-When I need more customers, I sell eggs below market cost as an introduction to my products.
-My market is suburbanites who want to experience the finer things in life.
+I began selling chickens, eggs and heritage-breed hogs through a dedicated website, via Craigslist and on Facebook.
+I also maintained a newsletter and blog.
+My online presence was like having a 24/7 salesperson.
+I raised products specifically for my customers.
+When I needed more customers, I sold eggs below market cost as an introduction to my products.
+My market was suburbanites who wanted to experience the finer things in life.
 And which is finer: meat bought in a grocery store, or meat raised on pasture, just for them?

 Things were looking grim when my job was eliminated in 2004.
 Putting our heads together, my business partner and I planned a getaway destination in an under-served tourist area: the Mountain Loop area in western Washington state.
 Our goal was to open a guest ranch that offered yurt camping for hikers.
 We like to say we were heading for the hills but taking the public with us!

 We bought 17 acres, built a log home, yurt and barn, and established pastures for alpacas.
 Paca Pride Guest Ranch opened in 2010.
 We’re online at Paca Pride Guest Ranch, and offer yurt bookings and retail sales of alpaca yarn, hats, scarves, socks and more.